-- Required maximum build to line may be increased, where necessary, to accommodate utility easements, landscape buffer, slip street, safe sight lines, corner clips, or other similar need as may be required by the County Engineer.
-May be reduced to 0 ft. where in compliance with provisions for side setback reduction. - Shall be exempt for parcels eligible to use parking drive isles to comply with alley requirements - Percentage shall be based upon length of applicable property line.
-Where multiple buildings are proposed, the applicable length shall be result of the overall length divided by the number buildings. - Maximum pedestrian pass thru requirement does not apply for buildings with a length of 300 ft. or less. - Liner dimensions shall apply to all façades used to conceal a large footprint tenant that front a perimeter-street, slip-street, primary-street, and usable open space.
-Additional standards may apply to parking garage structure
+- Required maximum build to line may be increased, where necessary, to accommodate utility easements, landscape buffer, slip street, safe sight lines, corner clips, or other similar need as may be required by the County Engineer. - 2.
+May be reduced to 0 ft. where in compliance with provisions for side setback reduction. - 3.
+Shall be exempt for parcels eligible to use parking drive isles to comply with alley requirements - Means adjacent residential parcels that are not located within a development using PRA regulations. - 4.
+Percentage shall be based upon length of applicable property line.
+Where multiple buildings are proposed, the applicable length shall be result of the overall length divided by the number buildings. - 65.
+Maximum pedestrian pass thru requirement does not apply for buildings with a length of 300 ft. or less. - C6.
+Liner dimensions shall apply to all façades used to conceal a large footprint tenant that front a perimeter-street, slip-street, primary-street, and usable open space.
+Additional standards may apply to parking garage structures. - Means adjacent residential parcels that are not located within a development using IRO regulations.